6.16 – Respiratory Protection Program

 |Work Process||Location||Type of Respirator||Conditions of use|

 Some employees have also expressed a desire to wear respiratory protective equipment during certain operations that do not require respiratory protection.
-As a general policy Open Door will review each of these requests on a case-by-case basis.
-Due to the current shortage of respiratory PPE, Open Door cautions against its voluntary use unless indicated.
+As a general policy Columbus Center for Human Services, Inc. will review each of these requests on a case-by-case basis.
+During designated periods of shortage of respiratory PPE, Open Door cautions against its voluntary use unless indicated.

 Identifying Work Hazards

 The equipment selected will be used for respiratory protection from potentially airborne infectious diseases; they do not provide protection from chemical exposure.

 Through normal working situations employees may be asked to have contact with clients who could be infected with a potentially airborne infectious agent such as Mycobacterium tuberculosis.
 Examples of other potentially airborne infectious diseases that Public Health employees may be exposed to in emergency situations include: COVID-19, Severe Acute Respiratory Syndrome (SARS), measles, and smallpox.
 (NOTE: Please refer to policy 6.01-6.10 for full exposure plan and TB specific protocols.)

 - Only respirators approved by the National Institute for Occupational Safety and Health (NIOSH) will be selected.
 In case of nationwide pandemic crisis shortage on PPE, Open Door will make every effort to work with ODH, DODD, CMS, Emergency Management Systems, Local fire departments for plan for alternate respiratory protection equipment.